thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendmany.md

 - n: "From Account"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>The name of the account from which the bitcoins should be spent.
+  d: "*Deprecated: will be removed in a later version of Dash Core*<br><br>The name of the account from which the dash should be spent.
 Use an empty string (\"\") for the default account.
-Bitcoin Core will ensure the account has sufficient bitcoins to pay the total amount in the *outputs* field described below (but the transaction fee paid is not included in the calculation, so an account can spend a total of its balance plus the transaction fee)"
+Dash Core will ensure the account has sufficient dash to pay the total amount in the *outputs* field described below (but the transaction fee paid is not included in the calculation, so an account can spend a total of its balance plus the transaction fee)"

 {% enditemplate %}